Understanding the facts can help you to help someone struggling to cope.

 It’s important to always take someone seriously if they talk about feeling suicidal.
 Helping them get the support they need could save their life.

-The majority of people who feel suicidal do not actually want to die - they do not want to live the life they have.
+The majority of people who feel suicidal do not actually want to die - they just want the situation they’re in or the way they’re feeling to stop.

 Myth: If a person is serious about killing themselves then there's nothing you can do.

 Fact: Often, feeling actively suicidal is temporary, even if someone has been feeling low, anxious or struggling to cope for a long period of time.
-This is why getting the right kind of support at the right time is so important.
+Getting the right kind of support at the right time is so important.
+In a situation where someone is having suicidal thoughts, be patient, stay with them and just let them know you're there.
+Remember, if you think it's an emergency or someone had tried to harm themselves- call 999

 Myth: You have to be mentally ill to think about suicide.